junxit/us-congress-bills-115/metadata.md

 - 2017-12-11 — Message on Senate action sent to the House.
 - 2017-12-13 — Conference committee actions: Conference held.
 - 2017-12-13 — Conference held.
+- 2017-12-15 — Conference report H. Rept.
+115-466 filed. (text of conference report: CR H9943-10142)
+- 2017-12-15 — Conference report filed: Conference report H. Rept.
+115-466 filed.(text of conference report: CR H9943-10142)
+- 2017-12-18 — Conference papers: Senate report and manager's statement held at the desk in Senate.
+- 2017-12-19 — Conference papers: message on House action held at the desk in Senate.
+- 2017-12-19 — Conference report agreed to in House: On agreeing to the conference report Agreed to by the Yeas and Nays: 227 - 203 (Roll no. 692).
+- 2017-12-19 — Conference report considered in Senate. (consideration: CR S8088-8142)
+- 2017-12-19 — DEBATE - Pursuant to the provisions of H. Res.
+667, the House proceeded with 1 hour of general debate on the conference report to accompany H.R.
+1.
+- 2017-12-19 — Motion to proceed to consideration of the conference report agreed to in Senate by Yea-Nay Vote.
+51 - 48.
+Record Vote Number: 321.
+(CR S8088)
+- 2017-12-19 — Motions to reconsider laid on the table Agreed to without objection.
+- 2017-12-19 — Mr. Brady (TX) brought up conference report H. Rept.
+115-466 for consideration under the provisions of H. Res.
+667. (consideration: CR H10201-10215)
+- 2017-12-19 — Mr. Neal moved to recommit with instructions to the conference committee.
+The instructions contained in the motion seek to instruct the managers on the part of the House to disagree in section 11042 and part VIII of subtitle A of title I of the conference report.
+- 2017-12-19 — On agreeing to the conference report Agreed to by the Yeas and Nays: 227 - 203 (Roll no. 692).
+- 2017-12-19 — On motion to recommit with instructions to conference committee Failed by the Yeas and Nays: 191 - 236 (Roll no. 691).
+- 2017-12-19 — Points of order against the conference report to accompany H.R.1 raised in Senate.
+- 2017-12-19 — The previous question on the motion to recommit with instructions to conference committee was ordered without objection.
+- 2017-12-19 — The previous question was ordered pursuant to the rule.
+- 2017-12-20 — Amendment SA 1863 agreed to in Senate by Yea-Nay Vote.
+51 - 48.
+Record Vote Number: 323.
+- 2017-12-20 — Amendment SA 1863 proposed by Senator Enzi.
+In the nature of a substitute.
+- 2017-12-20 — DEBATE - Pursuant to the provisions of H.Res.
+668, the House proceeded with 20 minutes of debate on the motion to concur in the Senate amendment to H.R.
+1.
+- 2017-12-20 — Message on Senate action sent to the House.
+- 2017-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-20 — Motion to waive all applicable budget resolutions with respect to the conference report to accompany H.R.
+1 rejected in Senate by Yea-Nay Vote.
+51 - 48.
+Record Vote Number: 322.
+(12/19/17 CR S8101)
+- 2017-12-20 — Mr. Brady (TX) moved that the House agree to the Senate amendment.
+- 2017-12-20 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 224 - 201 (Roll no. 699). (text: CR H10261-10308)
+- 2017-12-20 — Points of order were sustained against the applicable provisions within the conference report, and the language was stricken.
+- 2017-12-20 — Pursuant to the provisions of H.Res.
+668, Mr. Brady (TX) brought up H.R.
+1 and offered a motion. (consideration: CR H10261-10312)
+- 2017-12-20 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 224 - 201 (Roll no. 699).(text: CR H10261-10308)
+- 2017-12-20 — Roll call votes on amendments in Senate: Amendment SA 1863 agreed to in Senate by Yea-Nay Vote.
+51 - 48.
+Record Vote Number: 323.
+- 2017-12-20 — Rule H. Res.
+668 passed House.
+- 2017-12-20 — Rules Committee Resolution H. Res.
+668 Reported to House.
+Rule provides for consideration of Senate Amendment to H.R.
+1. Previous question shall be considered as ordered without intervening motions.
+- 2017-12-20 — Senate amendment agreed to: Amendment SA 1863 agreed to in Senate by Yea-Nay Vote.
+51 - 48.
+Record Vote Number: 323.
+- 2017-12-20 — Senate amendment proposed (on the floor): Amendment SA 1863 proposed by Senator Enzi.
+- 2017-12-20 — Senate amendment submitted
+- 2017-12-20 — Senate defeated conference report pursuant to the points of order raised under the Budget Act.
+- 2017-12-20 — Senate receded from its amendment and concurred with an amendment (SA 1863) by Yea-Nay Vote.
+51 - 48.
+Record Vote Number: 323.
+- 2017-12-20 — The previous question was ordered pursuant to the rule.